Zack Snyder: Future and potential projects

 As of November 2024, Snyder is set to direct a new feature action film for Netflix, centered around the Los Angeles Police Department, co-writing the script with frequent collaborator Kurt Johnstad.

 Blood and Ashes would have been the third film set in the world of 300.
 Snyder and Johnstad wrote the movie during the COVID-19 pandemic on request from Warner Bros, but Warner did not pick the project up.
 What started as the final piece of a trilogy became its own story as it developed, separate from the main plot of the franchise, but part of the same world.
 The film would have been a love story about Alexander the Great's relationship with Hephaestion during a time of war.
 It likely would have been a loose adaptation of the Alexander the Great segments from Frank Miller's graphic novel Xerxes.
 In 2023, the Stone Quarry gained the movie rights from Warner Bros.

 In April 2025, it was reported that Snyder would be directing the film titled Brawler, a film about the UFC, with the involvement from Turki Al-Sheikh and Dana White.
 Snyder will write the screenplay alongside Shay Hatten and Kurt Johnstad.

+Snyder is set to direct a reimagining of John Carpenter's film Escape from New York.
+Carpenter is due to serve as executive producer on the film project.